Autonomous coordination and control of smart converters for sustainable power systems

 Background

-To achieve the national target for 100% renewables by 2040, renewables are increasingly integrated into electric power systems.
-Unfortunately, the intermittent renewables increase the risk of grid instability with the voltage fluctuation, frequency deviation and inertia issues, which limit the further integration of renewables.
-The renewable interface converters offer new promising methods to provide various functions for grid support.
-To efficiently and successfully utilize the grid support capabilities of the converters requires optimized coordination of a large number of converters.
-However, optimal coordination is a significant challenge due to limited communication support, multi-timescale operation, various real-time control actions, and computational complexity.
+To achieve the national target of 100% renewables by 2040, renewables are increasingly integrated into electric power systems.
+Unfortunately, intermittent renewables increase the risk of grid instability with voltage fluctuation, frequency deviation and inertia issues, which limit the further integration of renewables.
+Renewable interface converters offer promising new methods to provide various functions for grid support.
+To efficiently and successfully utilize the grid support capabilities of the converters requires optimized coordination of many converters.
+However, optimal coordination is challenging due to limited communication support, multi-timescale operation, various real-time control actions, and computational complexity.

 Crossdisciplinary collaboration